Fanie du Toit

-Stephanus Franszouis du Toit, known as Fanie du Toit, is a South African politician who has been serving as a permanent delegate to the National Council of Provinces since May 2019.
-Du Toit is a member of the North West provincial delegation and a party member of the Freedom Front Plus.
+Stephanus Franszouis du Toit, known as Fanie du Toit, is a South African politician who served as a permanent delegate to the National Council of Provinces from May 2019 until May 2024.
+A member of the Freedom Front Plus, Du Toit was a member of the North West provincial delegatio.

 Parliamentary career

 Du Toit is a member of the Freedom Front Plus.
 Following the election on 8 May 2019, he was sworn in as an MP on 23 May 2019.
 He is one of two permanent FF Plus representatives in the National Council of Provinces.
-Du Toit is a member of the North West delegation.
+Du Toit was a member of the North West delegation.

+Du Toit did not return to the NCOP following the 2024 general election.

 Committee assignments

-He was named to the following committees on 24 June.
-They are:
+He was named to the following committees on 24 June 2019: